bcakmakoglu/vue-flow/docs/src/guide/config.md

 - Details:

-  The area in which the zoom pane can be moved around.
+  The area in which the viewport can be moved around.

 ## Selection Pane Options